 What a picture does all this present to our eye.
 We can see the circular stand of booths belting the rails of the quaint belfried edifice, sometimes, I am afraid, the sacred precincts within.1 Behind these we may note how busy are our 'le Stallers' and 'le Stallmans,' now found also as 'Stalman;' not to say our 'Stallards,' that is, stall-wards, and obsolete 'le Vendours.'
 No infliction too severe can be made upon their readiness to please.
 Elbowing and chaffering and good-humoured haggling are the order of the day.
 Here the stupid, happy swain, with his be-ribboned sweetheart tucked under his arm, is buying their little stock wherewith to start life; here the child is made blissful with a trumpet, and the hoary-headed rustic gets a warmer cap for his crown.
-Here, too, it is that the chapman and other of his confrères, as I have already hinted, are buying in their varied commodi-All alike are well catered for.
-When we talk ties. of 'packing up our duds,' few of us, I imagine, are aware that we are using a word of most familiar import in long generations gone by.
-A 'dud' then was a coarse, patched linen gown, gaudy in colour, made

-A law was passed at Winchester in 1285 that no fair or market should be held in the churchyard, as had previously been the case. up in fact of variegated pieces of this material.
-Hence he who sold such cheap, flashy goods at a fair, any old fripperer in truth, was styled a 'dudder' up to comparatively recent times, and the booth itself a 'dud dery.'
+Here, too, it is that the chapman and other of his confrères, as I have already hinted, are buying in their varied commodities.
+All alike are well catered for.
+When we talk of 'packing up our duds,' few of us, I imagine, are aware that we are using a word of most familiar import in long generations gone by.
+A 'dud' then was a coarse, patched linen gown, gaudy in colour, made up in fact of variegated pieces of this material.
+Hence he who sold such cheap, flashy goods at a fair, any old fripperer in truth, was styled a 'dudder' up to comparatively recent times, and the booth itself a 'duddery.'
 'Duderman' and 'Dudder' (now obsolete), 'Dudman' and 'Dodman,' are all, I doubt not, but interesting memorials of this once flourishing lower class trade.
 Such names as 'Thomas Dudman' or 'Ralph Deuderman' greet us occasionally in the olden rolls.
-'William Fairman,' found in the Parliamentary Writs, would be, I suppose, a more general vendor.
+'William Fairman,' 1 found in the Parliamentary Writs, would be, I suppose, a more general vendor.
 He has not a few descendants.